GoogleContainerTools/skaffold/docs/design_proposals/artifact-dependencies.md

 }
 ```

 This necessitates all multi-artifact builder implementations to also accept a slice of already built artifacts' information.
+This simplifies handling the scenario when some artifacts are either retrievable from cache or do not require a rebuild but are required dependencies for another artifact that needs to be rebuilt (due to cache miss or file changes during a dev loop).
 All single artifact builders require an `ArtifactResolver` that can provide the required artifacts.
+This is an optimization over just using `[]Artifact` since we need to retrieve by image name several times during multiple builds.

 ## Build controller

 [InSequence](https://github.com/GoogleContainerTools/skaffold/blob/10275c66a142719897894308b9e566953712a0fe/pkg/skaffold/build/sequence.go) and [InParallel](https://github.com/GoogleContainerTools/skaffold/blob/10275c66a142719897894308b9e566953712a0fe/pkg/skaffold/build/parallel.go) are two build controllers for deciding how to schedule the run of multiple builds together. `InSequence` runs all builds sequentially whereas `InParallel` runs them parallely with a max concurrency defined by a `concurrency` field.

 After introducing inter-artifact dependencies we'll need to run the builds in a topologically sorted order.
-We introduce a new controller `scheduler.go` and deprecate `sequence.go` and `parallel.go`.
+We introduce a new controller `scheduler.go` and remove `sequence.go` and `parallel.go`.
 Here we model the `Artifact` slice graph using a set of `go channels` to achieve the topologically sorted build order.

 ```go
 type status struct {